Panthenol: Provitamin B5 und die Wissenschaft des Heilens

 Wound Healing and Epidermal Regeneration

 Panthenol stimulates the proliferation of fibroblasts and keratinocytes.
-Clinical studies have shown that it accelerates wound healing, increases the tensile strength of scarred tissue, and reduces inflammatory signs.
+Clinical studies have shown that it accelerates wound healing, increases the tensile strength of scarred tissue, and reduces signs of inflammation.
 These properties make it valuable not only in daily care but also after procedures such as chemical peels, laser treatments, or sunburns.

 Classification

 Panthenol does not heal with attention.
-It heals with consistency – in every formulation it contains.
+It heals with consistency – in every formulation that contains it.

 Anti-Irritant Effect

-Panthenol has been shown to reduce skin redness and itching.
+Panthenol demonstrably reduces skin redness and itching.
 It modulates pro-inflammatory signaling pathways and stabilizes the barrier.
-It is an evidence-based component of treatment for contact dermatitis, sunburn, and irritant dermatitis.
+For contact dermatitis, sunburn, and irritative dermatitis, it is an evidence-based component of treatment.
 Its combination with bisabolol, allantoin, or ectoin potentiates the soothing effect.

 Application Context

-Panthenol is universally applicable: morning and evening, for all skin types, on sensitive and acne-prone skin.
+Panthenol is universally applicable: morning and evening, for all skin types, on sensitive as well as acne-prone skin.
 It is one of the few active ingredients for which hardly any contraindications are known.
-NATURFACTOR®'s Blue Crystal Drops Night Serum integrates panthenol as a regenerative anchor of the night formulation.
+The Blue Crystal Drops Night Serum from NATURFACTOR® integrates panthenol as a regenerative anchor of the night formulation.

 Frequently Asked Questions